My First Camping Encounter With an Armadillo

 But I will never know what might have happened next.

 Because right at that moment, another hapless ant walked by my Armadillo friend and he blindly but quickly turned and followed it to his next buffet meal.
 Slowly fading away from me with its long tail slowly shrinking in my sight.

 I realized that I was obviously, just another insignificant shadow-caster in the world of this blind, armor-plated rat with a long nose.

-What did I do then?
+What did I do then, you say?

 Well, my Beer was still waiting, right beside my lounge chair, and I had some really good shots of an Armadillo, on my camera that I could now show my wife.
 I walked back there with my own swagger, having now re-established Man's superiority over the other members of the Animal Kingdom

 Armadillo in hole